 To query data from the sensor with ID

 1726ZA using this schema, you can use a

 simple equality expression:

 SELECT * FROM home WHERE sensor_id = '1726ZA'

 This query is easier to write and is more performant than using pattern matching or regular expressions.

 To simplify query writing, avoid using reserved keywords or special characters in measurement names, tag keys, and field keys.

 When using SQL or InfluxQL to query measurements, tags, and fields with special characters or keywords, you have to wrap these keys in double quotes.
-In Flux, if using special characters in tag keys, you have to use bracket notation to reference those columns.

 SELECT "example-field", "tag@1-23" FROM "example-measurement" WHERE "tag@1-23" = 'ABC'